Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/browser-bugs.md

 layout: docs
 title: Wall of browser bugs
 group: browser-bugs
+redirect_from: "/browser-bugs/"
 ---

-Boosted currently works around several outstanding browser bugs in major browsers to deliver the best cross-browser experience possible.
+Bootstrap currently works around several outstanding browser bugs in major browsers to deliver the best cross-browser experience possible.
 Some bugs, like those listed below, cannot be solved by us.

 We publicly list browser bugs that are impacting us here, in the hopes of expediting the process of fixing them.
-For information on Boosted's browser compatibility, [see our browser compatibility docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#supported-browsers).
+For information on Bootstrap's browser compatibility, [see our browser compatibility docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#supported-browsers).

 See also: